logdna/nodejs/README.md

 A meta object for additional context about the log line that is passed.

-##### stringify_meta
+##### index_meta

 _**Optional**_
 Type: `Boolean`
 Default: `false`

 We allow meta objects to be passed with each line.
-If your meta objects have fields with inconsistent types it may be better to stringify the meta object.
+By default these meta objects will be stringified and will not be searchable, but will be displayed for informational purposes.

+If this option is turned to true then meta objects will be parsed and will be searchable up to three levels deep.
+Any fields deeper than three levels will be stringified and cannot be searched.

-NOTE* Your metadata objects across all types of log messages must have consistent types or log entries will be silently dropped!
+*WARNING* When this option is true, your metadata objects across all types of log messages MUST have consistent types or log entries will be silently dropped!

 ##### timestamp